mertcil/portfolio/src/posts/2019-06-30-react-patterns-hooks-and-state.md

 author: "Mevlüt Mert Çİl"
 category: "Frontend Development"
 tags: ["react", "javascript", "hooks", "state", "functional-components"]
-excerpt: "Understanding React hooks, managing component state effectively, and building functional components at scale."
+excerpt: "Understanding React hooks, managing state effectively, and applying advanced patterns for performance, testing, accessibility, and maintainability."
 ---

 # React Patterns: Hooks, State Management, and Functional Components

 React Hooks revolutionized how we write React components.
 Moving from class components to functional components with hooks has been one of the most significant improvements in the React ecosystem.

+Hooks codify best practices: embrace pure functions, isolate side effects, and keep state close to the UI that renders it.
+The ergonomics encourage small, focused components that collaborate predictably.

 ## Functional Components vs Class Components